gdh1995/vimium-c/README.md

 An old name of this project is "Vimium++", which has been given up on 2018-08-21.

-This extension can also work on Firefox (since version 64.0).
 It can also run on MS Edge, though there're still some errors.

 # Project Introduction